LittleBigRefresh/Docs/topics/bunkum/autodiscover-api.md

 ## Example

-Here's an example request to the Autodiscover API:
+Here's an example request to the AutoDiscover API:

 ```http
 GET /autodiscover HTTP/1.1